mikaelkaron/troopjs-learn/bower/readme.md

 ## Bower and RequireJS

-For bower and RequireJS to play along nice it's best to leave the standard bower structure `bower_components/{package}/{module}` for module installation.
+For bower and RequireJS to play along nice it's best to leave the standard bower structure for installed packages ( `bower_components/{package}/{module}`).